RubricLab/maige/README.md

 # Maige

-Label your GitHub issues with AI.

-Visit [Maige.app](https://maige.app) to get started.
+AI-powered GitHub issue labeling made simple.

+Quickly set up Maige and let AI handle your issue labels with ease.
+Get started at [Maige.app](https://maige.app).

-## Setup
+## Quick Setup

+- Install dependencies: `bun i`
+- Set up environment: `cp .env.example .env`
-First, install dependencies with `bun i`.
-Copy the environment file: `cp .env.example .env`.
-Run the app with `bun run dev` then `ngrok http 3000` in another terminal.
-Copy the resulting URL for later.
+- Start the app: `bun run dev` & `ngrok http 3000`

-### Setting up a GitHub App
+## GitHub App Integration

-You'll need a GitHub App to trigger webhooks and handle access to repos.

-1. Go to Settings (personal or org) > Developer > GitHub Apps
-2. Copy your app name, ID, and client secret.
-Add these to your **.env**.
-3. Webhook URL: combine the nGrok URL from above with the handler path eg. `https://abc.ngrok.app/api/webhook/github`.
-4. Webhook secret: generate this with `openssl rand -hex 32`.
-Add it to your **.env**.
-5. Permissions: toggle **Issue: Read & Write** and **Pull Request: Read & Write**.
-6. Events: toggle **issues**, **issue comments**, **pull requests**, and **labels**.

-### Usage
+Create a GitHub App for webhooks and repo access.
+Fill in your **.env** with app details and set up the webhook URL as `https://<your-ngrok-url>/api/webhook/github`.

+## Dive In

-Visit your nGrok URL in the browser and integrate a testing repo.
+Access Maige through your nGrok URL and link a test repo.
+Open an issue and watch Maige work its magic with labels!

-Open an issue.
-It should get labelled! 🎉

-Some other tests:

-- "maige assign me to this issue"
-- "maige remove all labels from this issue"
-- "maige add the 'self-hosting' label anytime someone mentions 'docker'"
-- "maige what packages does this repo use?"
+Enjoy streamlined issue management with Maige! 🚀